Alias: 'Disco Dude'

 Complete Group Photo VS Missing Person Shot

 I don't feel like I am in competition with every other photographer because I know if you put 3 photographers in a row, taking pictures of the exact same thing, my photos will look substantially different than the other two.
 I want you to see the reality of the type of photos I take that way you will have a realistic understanding of what you're really getting.
-We don't just show you the 5 'best' overly retouched pictures from our weddings on our blog, we post ALL our wedding albums online for ALL to see our finished work: www.LeatherArtAlbum.com click on a name then preview.
+We don't just show you the 5 'best' overly retouched pictures from our weddings on our blog, we post ALL our wedding albums online for ALL to see our finished work: www.LeatherArtAlbum.com.
 Too often photographers who limit what they want you to see only set you up for disappointment later because the reality of what they will actually do for you won't match the fantasy they lead you to believe.

 The majority of my customers are more sophisticated and intelligent than the masses therefore the majority of my clients don't like just getting just the pictures that the photographer deemed as good.
 We post all the proofs from your event online so you can do your own editing and choose your favorites.
 My tastes don't always exactly match that of my clients.
 Nor am I going to pretend that every picture I take is perfect.
 (Some can be improved through cropping, re-touching and digital modifications.)
 Most my clients are thrilled to get the good, the bad and the ugly!
 This allows you to choose your favorites, the ones that you feel best portray your own personal moods, feelings, emotions and details of your unique event.
 The best part is we will take hundreds of pictures at your event so you will have hundreds of quality images to choose from, an amateur photographer will take hundreds of images so you can hopefully have a couple good ones!